chanyoonzhu/leetcode-python/index.md

 - If using dfs, has to decide which to use: in-order traversal (aka. dfs), post-order traversal (549,1740), and pre-order traversal (298, search tree).
 Time complexity is O(n): every node is visited once.
 Space complexity is O(n) in worst case and O(log(n)) in average case: The extra space comes from implicit stack space due to recursion.
 For a skewed binary tree, the recursion could go up to n levels deep.
 If using bfs, usually uses a FIFO queue to store nodes to be visited.
 - Problems:
     - pre-order: 114-Flatten Binary Tree to Linked List(recursive/iterative); 297-Serialize and Deserialize Binary Tree; 449.
-Serialize and Deserialize BST; 536-Construct Binary Tree from String; 687-Longest Univalue Path; 951-Flip Equivalent Binary Trees; 1008-Construct Binary Search Tree from Preorder Traversal; 1110-Delete Nodes And Return Forest;
+Serialize and Deserialize BST; 536-Construct Binary Tree from String; 687-Longest Univalue Path; 951-Flip Equivalent Binary Trees; 1008-Construct Binary Search Tree from Preorder Traversal; 1110-Delete Nodes And Return Forest; 2049-Count Nodes With the Highest Score;
     - in-order traversal: 366-Find Leaves of Binary Tree; 426-Convert Binary Search Tree to Sorted Doubly Linked List
     - post-order traversal: 124-Binary Tree Maximum Path Sum; 543-Diameter of Binary Tree;
     - traversal combinations: 105-Construct Binary Tree from Preorder and Inorder Traversal; 106-Construct Binary Tree from Inorder and Postorder Traversal; 889-Construct Binary Tree from Preorder and Postorder Traversal